-So at least in terms of the story, you can understand what’s happening, and you can keep up.
+So at least in terms of the story, you can understand what’s happening and keep up.
 When it comes to the language, the language becomes less challenging.
-Start by reading easier classics, and then develop your grip along the way.
+Start by reading easier classics, and then develop your grip.
 As your grip on the language of these classics gets stronger, move on to the harder classics.

 3. Try children’s classics

 Children’s classics are approachable and a little less intimidating, the writing style and the stories themselves.
 But they are also jampacked with everything that the more intimidating and scary classics have.
 Also, They have beautiful settings and themes in characters.
 Many children’s classics are also suitable for adults.
 For example, Cloudy With a Chance of Meatballs by Judi Barrett is the best for all ages.

 You need to know which classics work for you.
 Different people have different choices of thinking and writing.
 Different authors have different ways of expressing their feelings and thinking.
 So when you love an author, you also love their book, whatever its age.

 For example, Jane Austen and Agatha Christie are two authors that work for me.
 I love their writing style.
 It takes some time for you to discover what works for you.
 But once you get there, it’s impressive.

 5. Don’t be afraid

 Classics are stories written 100 years ago.
 They were once seen as being modern.
 Also, they’re regular stories like any other books we read written years ago.
 It’s not going to be too hard to understand.
 Start reading them and forget about your intimidations.